wangyanckxx/Enhancement-of-Underwater-Images-with-Statistical-Model-of-BL-and-Optimization-of-TM/README.md

 4. Find the enhanced/restored images in "OutputImages" folder.

+## Citation
-## If our database or these codes prove useful for your research, please cite our pre-printed review paper and some related papers.
+If our database or these codes prove useful for your research, please cite our pre-printed review paper and some related papers.

 ```
 @article{Review of Image Enhancement and Image Restoration Methods,